A Rich Set of Data Analytic and AI Tools for Geoscience

 Seismic data owned and provided courtesy of Seitel, Inc.

 Multi-attribute classification with low probability (<10%) anomalies (white) in the greater Niobrara section.
 For more information, read Thin Beds and Anomaly Resolution in the Niobrara by Rocky Roden.

 Paradise is the only software product in the industry with a 2D Colormap representing neuron classifications of attributes.
 The 2D Colormap is used with the Paradise Universal Viewer to select and isolate specific neurons that have classified multiple seismic attributes from the SOM process.
 The 2D Colormap enables the seismic interpretation of neuron-identified geologic features and their geometries while providing the relative contribution of each seismic attribute per neuron.

-The blending of attributes in an RGB display can dramatically enhance the visibility of geologic features within the seismic data.
+Blending attributes in an RGB display can dramatically enhance the visibility of geologic features within the seismic data.
 The Color Blending application is a 3D visualization tool that co-renders three separate attribute volumes (e.g., three spectral decomposition volumes) into a single volume for enhanced seismic interpretation.
-When applied to seismic data, Color Blending or co-rendering can highlight geologic and geophysical features, thereby improving interpretability..
+When applied to seismic data, Color Blending, or corendering, highlights geologic and geophysical features, thereby improving interpretability.

 Machine learning geobodies are isolated at the bin level, enabling volumetric estimates of hydrocarbons